QuBenhao/LeetCode/1759/problem.md

-# 1759.Count Number of Homogenous Substrings
+# 1759.
+Count Number of Homogenous Substrings

 Given a string `s`, return *the number of **homogenous** substrings of* `s`*.* Since the answer may be too large, return it **modulo** 10<sup>9</sup> + 7.